SrilalithaN/Patient-Appointment-BookingSystem/README.md

 - Patient-Appointment-Booking System is a website for a private clinic with a key feature to book and view appointments.

 - The patient can signup/login and book an appointment.

-The patient can view the appointment details.
+* The patient can view the appointment details and can cancel the appointments.

 ## Table Of Contents